First draw times are listed here.

 This event is open to the public!

 Friday (March 31): Curling starts at 8:00a and will be round-the-clock for the rest of the weekend.
-Bands: TBD Cover charge for bands: $TBD.
+Band: SHAGG!
+Cover charge: $10.
 Yes, it is 21+ only for the bands.
 Bar will be open 4:00 pm-very late close.
 Food: Hand-made Danishes by donation for the early morning draws.
 Between the Buns will be open 12:00p-2:30a (Yes!
 Lunch through dinner & also late night food!)

-This event is brought to you by Kendall Subaru of Fairbanks.
+This event is brought to you by Kendall Subaru of Fairbanks, Ursa Major & Odom Corp.

 A shout out to our volunteer ice crew who worked round-the-clock this weekend to get our ice ready for the season.
 Big thank you to Lee Hazen, Ethan Birkholz, Paul Pranitis, Bert Mitman, Annie Burns, and Katie who all showed up to help out with the ice.
 We also hired the top two ice makers for the USCA, Shawn Olesen and Dave Staveteig to make sure that we have top-notch ice for or season!
 If you've always wondered what goes into making ice, check out our Facebook page where we posted a bunch of pics and videos.
 In the meantime, here's a few pics of the excitement over the weekend.